Starting on Jan. 29 to Feb. 11 begin tracking your reading on the provided tracking sheet.

 Congratulations to the winners of Mistral’s bookmark competition!
 We had lots of excellent submissions and it was tough for our judges, Ms. O and Ms. Love, to make the final determination.
 The winning bookmarks will be distributed during the Mistral Readathon.
 Thanks for all the submissions and excitement for our school!

-The Mistral PTA Walkathon is our community’s biggest fundraising event of the year.
-All proceeds from this PTA-sponsored event go directly towards student field-trips, school library books, classroom supplies, campus beautification projects, and other classroom enrichment programs.
+The Mistral PTA Walkathon is our community’s biggest fundraising event of the year!
+All proceeds go directly towards funding student field trips, school library books, classroom supplies, campus beautification projects, and other classroom enrichment programs.

-In the weeks before the Walkathon, students are encouraged to raise money by collecting pledges from friends and family for walking laps around the school field.
-Then, on November 3, we will come together to cheer on our students, celebrate our community, and raise funds for our school!
+In the weeks leading up to the Walkathon, students are encouraged to raise funds by collecting pledges from friends and family for walking laps around the school field.
+On November 8, we will cheer on our students, celebrate our community, and raise funds for our school!

 How to Participate:

-2. Sign up for a volunteer shift on Konstella.
-We can’t make this day happen without parent volunteers!
+Sign up for a volunteer shift on Konstella.
+Parent volunteers are essential to making the day a success!

-1. Be sure to turn in your pledge form and any donations by November 17 to be eligible for prizes.
+Be sure to turn in your pledge forms and any donations by December 3 to be eligible for prizes.

-2. Enjoy the amazing programming and resources provided to the school by your fundraising efforts!
+Enjoy the amazing school programming and resources your fundraising supports!

 Prize Categories:

-• Student from each grade who raises the most pledges will receive a top donor pin from Ms. O and a $25 ColdStone gift card.
+Student from each grade who raises the most pledges will receive a top donor pin from Ms. O and a book or ice cream store gift card.

 99 Pledges: